jameselvy/dds-ad9910/README.md

 # dds-ad9910

-This is a Python program that enables a user to control the [dds-ad9910](http://www.gempillar.com/dds-ad9910.html) board that I built from a graphical user interface via USB.
+This is a Python program that enables a user to control the [dds-ad9910 board](http://www.gempillar.com/dds-ad9910.html) that I built from a graphical user interface via USB.

 ## Dependencies

-Besides Python, you will need the following python packages:

-+ python-gtk
-+ shutil
-+ gnomevfs
+On newer Debian based systems the only dependency that is not installed by default is normally just python-gnome2 (which will give you the gnomevfs module).

+`$ sudo apt-get install python-gtk2 python-ftdi`

+The above command should install all the packages that you will need to run this program.
+If `python-ftdi` is not found for your system, at this point you can still run the program but later versions of it do plan on using this package.

 ### Running the program